APY/APYDataGridBundle/Resources/doc/grid_configuration/manipulate_row_action_rendering.md

 ## Action disabling

 The action can be disabled using the manipulate render callback.
 See the example.
-If the action is disabled, only its title is displayed.
+If the action is disabled, only its title is displayed, with all additional attributes used.

 ## Example